Azure/azure-workload-identity/docs/book/src/topics.md

 # Topics

-This section contains information about enabling and configuring various features with AAD Pod Managed Identity.
+This section contains information about enabling and configuring various features with Azure AD Workload Identity.